Nusab19/Nusab19/README.md

 # Introduction

-I'm Nusab Taha, a Full Stack Developer based in Bangladesh.
+I'm Nusab Taha, a Full Stack Developer.

+## About Me

+* 🌍  I'm based in Bangladesh
+* 🖥️  See my portfolio at [my website](http://nusab19.pages.dev)
+* ✉️  You can contact me at [nusabtaha33@gmail.com](mailto:nusabtaha33@gmail.com)
+* 🤝  I'm open to collaborating on interesting and useful projects
+* ⚡  Even though I'm a full stack developer, I prefer working in the Backend

 ### Recent Activities
 <!--START_SECTION:activity-->